-Gulshan Harjee, MD, internist and recipient of numerous awards including Outstanding Georgia Citizen of the Year, shared her experiences in medicine to the PCOM Georgia community on March 25, 2019.
+Gulshan Harjee, MD, internist and recipient of numerous awards including Outstanding Georgia Citizen of the Year, shared her experiences in medicine to the PCOM Georgia community.

 Deretta Cole Rhodes, PhD, SVP/Head of HR for the Atlanta Braves, presented "The Balancing Act: Navigating the workplace while maintaining an intentional and enjoyable personal